Board of Directors

 In her free time, Sharon loves baking, scrapbooking, traveling, and all things grandchildren, including learning to fish and pitch baseball.
 She also enjoys making an annual beach trip every summer with the teachers she hired and trained during the course of her career.

-Lisa Baker, M.Ed., CALT, LDT
+Lisa Baker, M.Ed.,LDT,CALT

 President Elect – Branch Administrator

-Throughout Lisa’s 29 year career in Albuquerque public schools, Austin ISD and neighboring districts, she has held various roles, including special education, ESL, homebound-hospital services, early childhood, reading intervention teacher, instructional coach, and reading resource teacher.
+Throughout Lisa’s 29 year career in Albuquerque public schools, Austin ISD and neighboring districts, Lisa has held various roles, including special education, ESL, homebound-hospital services, early childhood, reading intervention teacher, instructional coach, and reading resource teacher.
 Motivated by her dedication to students and parents of those with learning disabilities, she pursued training to become a CALT with the commitment to effectively address fundamental literacy challenges that impact a broad spectrum of individuals.
 Lisa is honored to have served on the board since 2021 and to help achieve the goals of IDA Austin through development fundraising, outreach, education and awareness.
 Lisa is currently the president-elect and branch administrator.

 When Lisa is not teaching and doing advocacy work she also enjoys spending time outdoors with her husband, Chris, and their dog, Lola, and traveling with friends and family.
 Lisa and Chris are proud parents of a daughter and son who are currently attending college.